fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ### Host Expiry Window

-If a host has not communicated with Fleet in the specified number of days and, it will be removed.
+If a host has not communicated with Fleet in the specified number of days, it will be removed.

 ## Host settings